brikrey67/rails-views/glossary.md

 > Another name for controller method.

 #### Route
-> One of the URLs your Rails app recognizes and to which it will respond with a controller method.
+> A HTTP verb and path.
+In Rails, these are mapped to a controller action (in the form of `"controller#action"`).

 #### View
-> Something your user sees as a webpage.
-Usually a `.html.erb` file.
+> The presentation of data from your model (data that comes through the controller).
+The view is rendered in to HTML by Rails and send to the user in response to their request.

 #### `.html.erb`
 > Like a regular HTML file, except you can put Ruby code snippets in it.